Birth Defects: Depakote / Depakene / Depacon / Stavzor

 In May 2013 there was a so-called “Black-Box” warning and several other significant label revisions about serious risks for children whose mother used the following anti-seizure medications during pregnancy which were added to the Prescribing Information by FDA and the drug company AbbVie Inc. (formerly Abbott).

 What is most remarkable about this May 2013 label revision by AbbVie / Abbott was this new warning: there is a 400% (i.e., four times) increased risk of birth defects, or congenital malformations, associated with the use of Depakote, Depacon, or Depakene during pregnancy.

-Stavzor, a lesser known medication from Noven Therapeutics, LLC which was approved by the FDA in 2008 and which had a June 2013 label change similar the the AbbVie / Abbott drugs listed above.
+Stavzor, a lesser-known medication from Noven Therapeutics, LLC which was approved by the FDA in 2008 and had a June 2013 label change similar the AbbVie / Abbott drugs listed above.